Playing the victim: Underlying psychology

 Transactional analysis distinguishes real victims from those who adopt the role in bad faith, ignoring their own capacities to improve their situation.
-Among the predictable interpersonal "games" psychiatrist Eric Berne identified as common among by victim-players are "Look How Hard I've Tried" and "Wooden Leg".
+Among the predictable interpersonal "games" psychiatrist Eric Berne identified as common among victim-players are "Look How Hard I've Tried" and "Wooden Leg".

 R. D. Laing considered that "it will be difficult in practice to determine whether or to what extent a relationship is collusive" – when "the one person is predominantly the passive 'victim'", and when they are merely playing the victim.
 The problem is intensified once a pattern of victimization has been internalised, perhaps in the form of a double bind.

 Object relations theory has explored the way possession by a false self can create a permanent sense of victimisation – a sense of always being in the hands of an external fate.

 To break the hold of the negative complex, and to escape the passivity of victimhood, requires taking responsibility for one's own desires and long-term actions.